ahupowerdns/mcounter/README.md

-Per-thread counters are super fast, but not what we need - our process needs to report what it is doing from an operator's perspective, and the operator does not care about out threads.
+Per-thread counters are super fast, but not what we need - our process needs to report what it is doing from an operator's perspective, and the operator does not care about our threads.

 ## Unshared counters that can safely be read
 This code assumes you'll have a relatively low number of threads ('dozens to